ParadigmfortheNextGeneration/hexo/source/about-the-stormcloudsgathering-project/index.md

 These are treacherous waters,
 but believe it or not, I have hope;
-hope that takes into account realities (and or probabilities) that you may disturb you.
+hope that takes into account realities and probabilities that you may disturb you.

-Some reading this page are looking for clues to determine who's side I am on.
+Some will read this page looking for an out.
+Enemy positions can be dismissed.
+No need to consider the facts at hand.

-Which team is he batting for?
-Blue team or red?
+"Which team is he batting for?
+Blue team or red?"

-I'm not interested in partisan games.
+I don't play partisan games.
+I don't buy into artificial group identities.
-The left/right paradigm doesn't serve We the People.
+The left/right paradigm doesn't serve the people.
+Never has, never will.

-Divide and conquer makes you easy to control.
+**Divide and conquer makes you easy to control.**

 My loyalty is to those who stand against war, debt based, banker controlled money,